ruby-cute/ruby-cute/examples/g5k-tutorial.md

       cluster_uids      deploy_status     g5k_user         get_jobs     get_switch    logger          release       rest     site_uids    wait_for_job
       clusters          environment_uids  get_deployments  get_my_jobs  get_switches  logger=         release_all   site     sites

-We can access as well the respective YARD documentation of a given method:
+We can access as well the respective YARD documentation of a given method by typing:

     [12] pry(main)> show-doc Cute::G5K::API#deploy

-The output is omitted.
-Now in the following section we will see how `pry` can be used to setup an experiment step by step using **Ruby-Cute**.
+In the following section we will see how
+`pry` can be used to setup an experiment step by step using **Ruby-Cute**.

-## First experiment - Infiniband performance test
+## First experiment: Infiniband performance test

-Here we will use ruby-cute to carry out an experiment.
+Here, we will use **Ruby-cute** to carry out an experiment.
-We will do it interactibely using pry.
-From a pry console let's load the SCP module to transfers files:

-    [12] pry(main)> require 'net/scp'

 For this particular experiment we have the following requirements:

 - A pair of SSH keys
 - Use of production environment (no deploy)
 - Two nodes connected with infinaband (10G or 20G)
 - MPI behchmark NETPIPE
-- An MPI runtime (OpenMPI or MPICH)
+- A MPI runtime (OpenMPI or MPICH)

-Given that the MPI bench uses just one MPI processes, we will need in realty just one core of a given machine.
+We will do it interactibely using `pry`.
 First, let's find the sites that offer Infinibad interconnection.
-For that we will write a small script form pry console using the command edit.
+For that we will write a small script form `pry` console using the command edit.

     [13] pry(main)> edit -n find_infiniband.rb